What do I need to do to be a member:

 - Read the BCHA Handbook and agree to abide by the contents therein.

-- Complete a BCHA Application and submit the $25 one-time, non-refundable application fee.
+- Complete a BCHA Application (located within the Handbook) and submit the $25 one-time, non-refundable application fee.

 Benefits of membership:

 - Support and Encouragement on our Social Media Page

 - Music Recitals